What’s better than key lime pie? Little miniature key lime pies!

 - Make the filling: In a large bowl using a handheld or stand mixer fitted with a whisk attachment, beat the cream cheese on high speed until smooth, about 1 minute.
 On medium-high speed, beat in the egg yolks, scraping down the sides as needed.
 On high speed, beat in the sweetened condensed milk and lime juice until combined.

 - Pour the filling evenly into each crust.
-Bake for 15-16 minutes or until the centers of the pies only slightly jiggle (I check this by wiggling the muffin pan—with an oven mitt on-- while it’s still in the oven).
+Bake for 15-16 minutes or until the centers of the pies only slightly jiggle (I check this by wiggling the muffin pan—with an oven mitt on– while it’s still in the oven).
 Allow the pies to cool at room temperature in the pan set on a wire rack.
 Once completely cool, place the pan in the refrigerator for at least 2 hours and up to 1 day.

 - Once chilled, serve the key lime pies cold with whipped cream and a lime slice if desired.
 Store leftover pies in the refrigerator (covered) for up to 1 week.
 If they last that long!

-- For the best flavor, make sure you use key lime juice.
+- Key Lime Juice: For the best flavor, make sure you use key lime juice.
 You can juice your own key limes or buy it from the store.
 It is usually with the regular lime and lemon juice in the juice aisle.
-I buy Nellie & Joe's brand (pictured in this post).
+I buy Nellie & Joe’s brand (pictured in this post).
 In a pinch, you can use regular lime juice.

-FOR A KEY LIME PIE: This is the same exact recipe I use for an actual key lime pie (and sometimes I add the zest of 1 lime to the filling, which you can add to these mini pies as well).
+- For a Full-Size Key Lime Pie: This is the same exact recipe I use for an actual key lime pie (and sometimes I add the zest of 1 lime to the filling, which you can add to these mini pies as well).
 To make the pie, simply use this crust and filling recipe.
 Press crust into a 9-inch pie dish.
 Pre-bake for 12 minutes at 350°F (177°C).
 Pour in filling.
-Bake for 18 minutes, then allow to cool at room temperature before chilling in the refrigerator for 4 hours - overnight.
+Bake for 18 minutes, then allow to cool at room temperature before chilling in the refrigerator for 4 hours – overnight.

-Adapted from Key Lime Pie Squares
+- Adapted from Key Lime Pie Squares.

 And with whipped cream?
 This is summer love. ☀